sunningilyA7/sunningilyA7.github.io/_pages/about.md

 Hello, my name is Bian Sun.
 I recently graduated from Carnegie Mellon University with a master's degree in Information Systems Management, specializing in Business Intelligence and Data Analytics.
 I earned my bachelor's degree from Zhongnan University of Economics and Law, and my first master's degree in Statistics from Wuhan University.

-I have nearly four years of professional experience in data analytics, including roles as a Data Analyst at Tencent Weishi and a Senior Data Analyst in the social content e-commerce company DeWu.
-Additionally, I possess a strong background in finance, having passed the CFA/FRM Level 1 exam and studied financial engineering and cryptocurrency investments extensively.
+I have nearly four years of professional experience in Tech area, including roles as a Data Analyst at Tencent Weishi and a Senior Data Analyst in the social content e-commerce company DeWu.
+Additionally, I possess a strong background in finance quant, having passed the CFA/FRM Level 1 exam and studied financial engineering and cryptocurrency investments extensively.

-Technically, I'm proficient in Python and SQL, skilled in data cleaning, ETL processes, data visualization, and familiar with cloud platforms such as Microsoft Azure and AWS SageMaker.
-In past projects, I was responsible for building data pipelines, analyzing commodity hedging strategies, and studying price volatility, translating data-driven insights into actionable business strategies.
+Technically, I'm proficient in Python Java and SQL, skilled in model optimization, large scale computing, machine/deep learning, data modeling, ETL processes, data visualization, and familiar with cloud platforms such as Microsoft Azure and AWS SageMaker.
+In past projects, I was responsible for building data, machine pipelines, analyzing commodity hedging strategies, and studying value volatility, translating data-driven insights into actionable business and computing resources strategies.

 Personally, I am creative and highly curious, passionate about using data to drive effective decision-making and committed to providing efficient and precise solutions.
 I am particularly interested in emerging technologies such as generative AI, blockchain, and quantum computing, and their transformative impacts on industries.